Todoist / TickTick

 Privacy you don't have to think about

 No account.
-No servers.
-No analytics.
-SQLite under the hood, JSON backup in your hands.
+No task servers.
+No in-app tracking.
+SQLite under the hood, JSON backup in your hands — and the app is open source, so you can verify all of it yourself.

 Nothing to sign up for.
 Open the app and start.